microsoft/bedrock/README.md

 $ tools/check-prereqs
 ```

-5. Deploy the dev configuration.
-(This will take a while.
-I recommend making yourself a delicious cup of coffee as a reward.)
+5. Choose a password for your grafana deployment and deploy the dev configuration.
+This will take a while.
+I recommend making yourself a delicious cup of coffee as a reward.

 ```
+$ export TF_VAR_grafana_admin_password="SECRET4ever"
 $ ./deploy dev
 ```